fisherdog1/UNL-CE-Thaumaturgy/gdb/p1_secret/secret.md

 For this activity, we will use the slightly more readable  TUI mode.
 This mode may not be available depending on your terminal, and this is especially common when debugging embedded systems over serial, so always be prepared to work a bit harder in CLI mode if that is the case.

 	gdb --tui

+TUI mode adds a few extra hotkeys to be aware of.
+The most important is Ctrl-L, to re-draw the screen in the event it gets messed up, usually caused by the program you’re debugging writing to the same terminal as gdb.
+The rest of these hotkeys can be found [here](https://sourceware.org/gdb/onlinedocs/gdb/TUI-Keys.html).

 Now, attach to the running secret process using the attach command in gdb.
 Provide the PID that we just looked up.

 	(gdb) attach 48997

 ![Attaching but finding no source](nosource.png)

-When we attach to a process in this fashion, we *may* not initially have source code available, because gdb doesn't know what file the process was loaded from, which contains the source code we included when compiling.
+When we attach to a process in this fashion, we *may* not initially have source code available, because gdb might not know what file the process was loaded from, which contains the source code we included when compiling.
 We know where the file is though, so we just need to use the symbol-file command to load it.

 	(gdb) symbol-file secret